drorlab/pensa/docs/contribute.rst

 Want to help but not sure how?
 ***********************************

 Check our `to do list <https://github.com/drorlab/pensa/blob/master/TODO.md>`_ for inspiration.
 We have much more ideas than time to implement them all.
 Just pick something from the list and let us know that you work on it.
+For guidance, see our `contribution guidelines <https://github.com/drorlab/pensa/blob/master/CONTRIBUTING.md>`_.
 Feel free to reach out for questions!